Learn about commuted value transfers

 Find out what's involved if you transfer the commuted value of your pension to a locked-in retirement vehicle.

 If you choose to transfer the commuted value of your pension, we will transfer it to a locked-in retirement vehicle.
+You can only choose this option if you are younger than the earliest retirement age.

 We will not deduct income tax from any transfer to a locked-in retirement vehicle.
 However, the Income Tax Act limits the amount of a commuted value payment that can be tax-sheltered.
 This means that any part of your commuted value over the limit must be taken as a cash payment and we will deduct income tax from it.